noodldocs/noodldocs.github.io/nodes/data/collection.md

 Specifies a number of *Models* that will be skipped when returning the result of the query.
 This is typically used together with *limit* to achieve pagination.

 **Filter**
-The type of filter to choose, can be *Simple* or *JSON*.
+The type of filter to choose, can be *Simple* or *Advanced*.
 See below for more details.

 ### Filter